top of page

 Risk-based Approach for Business Licensing in Indonesia

 According to the World Bank’s Doing Business Annual Comparation Business Regulation, Indonesia is ranked 73rd (seventy-third) among 190 (one hundred and ninety) economies in terms of ease of doing business in 2019 - 2020.
-To improve its ranking, Indonesia issued Law No. 11/2020, which was later replaced by GRLL No. 2/2022 that regulates ease of doing business as one of its strategic policies.
-GRLL No. 2/2022 continues the new business licensing approach introduced by Law No. 11/2020, namely a risk-based approach, to improve the investment ecosystem and business activity.
-A risk-based approach on business licensing is carried out based on the determination of risk level and business scale rating of business activities that are then categorized into the following classifications:
+In an effort to improve its ranking, Indonesia issued Law No. 11/2020, which was later replaced by GRLL No. 2/2022, that regulates the ease of doing business as one of its strategic policies.
+GRLL No. 2/2022 is a continuation of the new business licensing approach introduced by Law No. 11/2020, namely a risk-based approach, to improve the investment ecosystem and business activity.
+A risk-based approach to business licensing is implemented, involving the determination of risk level and business scale rating for various business activities that are then categorized into the following classifications:

 Classification on Risk-Based Approach on Business Licensing